hackware1993/ChenSort/README.md

+# ChenSort

-Chen sort is an improved bucket sort, which is a general-purpose sorting algorithm.
+ChenSort is an improved bucket sort, which is a general-purpose sorting algorithm.

 **The time complexity is O(n) at best and O(nlogn) at worst, the space complexity is O(n), and it is stable.**